Containment: The Quiet Strength Men Bring to Relationships

 One of the greatest gifts a man can offer his partner isn't fixing, rescuing, or problem-solving.
 It's containment — the ability to remain grounded, steady, and emotionally present when things feel charged, uncertain, or uncomfortable.
 Containment is the difference between reacting and holding, between escalating and anchoring.

-Here’s the key though: You can’t offer containment to a partner if you don’t have it within yourself first.
+Here's the key though: you can't offer containment to a partner if you don't have it within yourself first.

 One of the most common relational missteps men make is turning their partner into their sole or primary source of regulation.
 A partner can share emotional space, but they can't be responsible for stabilizing your inner world.
 That's too much weight for any relationship.